 We’re award-winning – including best all round community newspaper awards in our class – plus the many we’ve had over the years as a team and individually.

-A long-standing member of the NZ Community Newspapers Association, the Waitomo News has two offices in the main streets of Te Kuiti and Otorohanga.
+A long-standing member of the NZ Community Newspapers Association, the Waitomo News has two offices in Te Kuiti and Otorohanga.